lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The integrity of the fragmentation-reassembly process of a SCHC Packet MUST be checked at the receive end.
-By default, integrity checking is performed by computing a Reassembly Check Sequence (RCS) of the SCHC Packet at the sender side before fragmentation and transmitting it to the receiver for comparison with the RCS locally computed after reassembly.
+By default, integrity checking is performed by computing a Reassembly Check Sequence (RCS) based on the SCHC Packet at the sender side and transmitting it to the receiver for comparison with the RCS locally computed after reassembly.

 The RCS supports UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).

-The CRC32 polynomial 0xEDB88320 (i.e. the reverse representation
-of the polynomial used e.g. in the Ethernet standard {{ETHERNET}}) is RECOMMENDED as the default algorithm for computing the RCS.
+The CRC32 polynomial 0xEDB88320 (i.e. the reversed polynomial representation, which is used e.g. in the Ethernet standard {{ETHERNET}}) is RECOMMENDED as the default algorithm for computing the RCS.
 Nevertheless, other RCS lengths or other algorithms MAY be required by the Profile.

 The RCS MUST be computed on the full SCHC Packet concatenated with the padding bits, if any, of the SCHC Fragment carrying the last tile.